Sujal781/code-review-agent/review_report.md

 **Severity:** 🟡 MEDIUM

 **🧹 Quality:**
 - The use of 'globalIgnores' is not standard in ESLint configurations and may lead to confusion.
-Consider using 'overrides' for better clarity.
+Consider using 'ignorePatterns' instead for clarity.

 **💡 Suggestions:**
-- Consider adding a 'parser' option in 'parserOptions' to specify the JavaScript parser being used, which can improve compatibility.
+- Consider adding a 'parser' option in 'parserOptions' to specify the JavaScript parser being used, which can improve compatibility and performance.
-- Ensure that the ESLint plugins and configurations are up to date to avoid potential issues with deprecated features.
+- Ensure that the ESLint plugins and configurations are up to date to leverage the latest features and fixes.

 ---